Obama urged to threaten aid to Mexico over tuna labels

-WASHINGTON (Reuters) - A group of U.S. Democratic lawmakers on Thursday urged President Barack Obama to threaten Mexico with cuts in economic assistance if the southern neighbor continues to pursue a trade case that has put U.S. “dolphin-safe” tuna labels at risk.
+WASHINGTON, May 31 (Reuters) - A group of U.S. Democratic lawmakers o n T hursday urged President Barack Obama to threaten Mexico with cuts in economic assistance if the southern neighbor continues to pursue a trade case that has put U.S. “dolphin-safe” tuna labels at risk.

 “We urge your administration to make clear the U.S. will not water down or eliminate the very successful dolphin-safe labeling region,” the lawmakers said in a letter to Obama.